Cyber Security Body of Knowledge (CyBOK) Training Course

 ABAP Secure code

-14 HoursBy the end of this training, participants will be able to:
+14 HoursUpon completion of this training, participants will be able to:

-- Explain application security and common vulnerabilities
+- Explain application security concepts and common vulnerabilities

-- Describe best practices for ABAP programming and handling SY-SUBRC
+- Describe ABAP programming best practices and the proper handling of SY-SUBRC

-- Understand injection vulnerabilities and how to mitigate them
+- Understand injection vulnerabilities

-- Describe various security testing tools and their applications
+- Describe security testing tools

-- Explain the roles of ATC and CVA in ensuring code quality and security
+- Explain ATC and CVA

 - Interactive lectures and discussions

-- Ample exercises and practical activities
+- Extensive exercises and practice sessions

 - Hands-on implementation in a live-lab environment